 Fungal issues plague almost every form of plant.
 The sheer number of fungal organisms is staggering and most survive by being dormant for long periods of time.
-Fungal lesions on cactus may be caused by any number of fungal types, but the important things to note are what causes them to colonize and how to prevent their damage.
+Fungal lesions on cacti may be caused by any number of fungal types, but the important things to note are what causes them to colonize and how to prevent their damage.
 In this way, the gardener is armed with knowledge on how to treat fungus on cacti should any disease symptoms develop.
 Some fungal diseases simply cause cosmetic damage while others can develop into rots that completely eat the cactus from the inside out.

 Types of Fungal Damage in Cactus